moio/suseq/README.md

 terraform apply # bring up your systems, fasten your seatbelts!
 ```

-## Usage (for interviewer)

 When Terraform has finished bringing up the machine on AWS it will output an URL to connect to via your browser.
 Share it with the interviewee.

-Password to access it is `interview`.
+Password for members who control the screen is `interview`.

-Please note: there is also support for view-only public: just supply password `audience` when connecting.
+Password for view-only public is `audience`.

 ## Timings

 Please note that bringing up this machine on AWS will take roughly 25 minutes (based on our testing).
 Plan accordingly.